 Planned Parenthood Ottawa offers a variety of engaging and interactive sexual and reproductive health workshops that give practical, up-to-date information and emphasize skill-building and communication.
 We strive to provide the most comprehensive and unbiased information for the Ottawa community to make informed decisions about their sexual and reproductive health.

 PPO continues to work to adapt our workshops for all ages, and for many communities including newcomers, queer and trans folks, people with disabilities, and Indigenous people.
-Our workshops are designed for elementary and secondary schools, college and universities, drop-ins, clubs and other community-based organizations.
+Our workshops are designed for elementary and secondary schools, colleges and universities, drop-ins, clubs and other community-based organizations.
 All workshops are given by trained staff and/or volunteer educators and can be tailored to meet the needs of individual groups.
 We request 1.5 hours for each presentation, but we can adjust the timing if necessary.

 Four different versions of this workshop are designed for different age groups: grades 4-6, grades 7-8, grades 9-10, and grades 11 and above.
 They are each designed to meet standards set out in the Ontario Health and Physical Education Curriculum.
 If you want more details about a specific version, please contact the education coordinator.